Are you afraid of being deported?

 – AHMEED USMAN

-There are a range of reasons which would trigger Immigration to serve a deportation liability notice.
+There are a range of reasons which would trigger Immigration New Zealand to serve a deportation liability notice.

-From our experience, we find that Immigration will normally serve a deportation liability notice in the following circumstances:
+From our experience, we find that Immigration New Zealand will normally serve a deportation liability notice in the following circumstances:

 - Committing crimes while holding a temporary visa or within certain periods after being granted residence